SocialHarvest/harvester/README.md

 You will also need to provide your application API keys within this configuration file.
 There is (currently) no OAuth support within the RESTful API server.
 All social media services have an access token you will be able to generate and use within Social Harvest.
 You do not need a web browser to configure Social Harvest.
-Configurations are porable and can be deployed with each harvester.
+Configurations are portable and can be deployed with each harvester.

 Note: If you are working with the Social Harvest Dashboard and are developing locally with ```grunt dev``` then you will likely be running the dashboard on a Node.js server with a port of ```8881``` (by default) and you will need to configure CORS for that origin.